Justin Belmont

 https://www.linkedin.com/in/justinbelmont

-I was an Editor-in-Chief at Google, overseeing internal news for employees worldwide.
-More recently, I held the post of Director of Communications & Executive Speechwriter at Endeavor—a $30M entrepreneurship nonprofit with offices in 28 countries.
+Before Prose, I was the internal Editor-in-Chief @ Google, overseeing internal news for employees worldwide, and later served as Director of Communications & CEO Speechwriter @ Endeavor, an entrepreneurship nonprofit in 45 countries.

-I have written a tech humor column for Forbes.com and have published two books, Inside New York (a top-selling guidebook) and The Art of Bicycling, a poetry anthology.
-More recently I have written for The Wall Street Journal, Fortune/CNN Money, Reader's Digest, and Psychology Today.
-I also write Post-it Notes; my latest is entitled, tellingly, "Milk."
+I've written a tech humor column for Forbes and published a couple books, Inside New York (30k copies sold) and The Art of Bicycling, a sports poetry anthology.
+More recently I've written stuff for The Wall Street Journal, Fortune, Reader's Digest, and Psychology Today.
+I also write Post-it Notes—my latest is entitled, tellingly, "Milk."

-While getting my MFA in Writing from Columbia, where I funded my tuition through an online bookselling venture, I read poetry submissions at The New Yorker and was managing editor of Columbia: A Journal of Literature and Art.
-Previously, I studied literature at Oxford (4.0) and graduated from Tufts in 2003 with Highest Honors in English for a thesis (230pp.) on Joyce, Proust, and theories of personality.
-I founded and directed eFundraise, a social enterprise for nonprofit fundraising.
+During my MFA in Nonfiction Writing at Columbia (which I funded through a couple early startups, an online bookselling venture and a social enterprise), I read poetry submissions for The New Yorker and was managing editor of Columbia Journal.
+Previously I studied literature at Oxford (4.0) and graduated from Tufts with Highest Honors for a thesis (230pp.) on Joyce, Proust, and theories of personality.

-Personal interests: Literature; tech; tennis; film; music; online education; and writing awkwardly self-promotional online bios.
+Personal interests: literature; guitar; tennis & pickleball; tech; social entrepreneurship; pizza; and writing awkwardly self-promotional online bios.

 • Work